shomail/ninja.js/README.md

 During the interview, you will be asked to take us through your changes and maybe do some live coding on the spot.

-If there are things you do not get to implement because of complexiy or time shortage, mention them in your PR so we know you thought about it.
+If there are things you do not get to implement because of complexity or time shortage, mention them in your PR so we know you thought about it.

 When you make a PR, write down changes you did with a small explanation why.